Please refer to the AIR Technology Guide for recommendations for experimental design, sample-input amounts, and assay design.

 A11: We recommend adding 15% of PhiX to the library (anywhere in the range 10-20% is acceptable).

 A12: Yes, AIR-RNA and AIR-DNA samples can be combined for NGS, but due to differences in amplicon sizes (approximately 350 bp for RNA vs. approximately 250 bp for DNA), we suggest mixing AIR-RNA with AIR-DNA at a 1.5:1 ng ratio (e.g., 150 ng of AIR-RNA with 100 ng of AIR-DNA).
-Ensure to use different indexing primers for RNA and DNA samples.
+Be sure to use the different indexing primers for RNA and DNA samples.
 NGS sequencing primers are the same for both AIR-RNA and AIR-DNA.

 Q13: Which instruments can be used for CDR3 or full-length receptor sequencing?